markusfisch/MotoScore/README.md

 The thinking is, that the action of counting helps you to remember a mistake which prevents you from doing it again.

-Consciously counting the mistake stimulates learning.
+Consciously counting mistakes stimulates learning.

 So I got myself a small little counter that I could wear on a glove and started counting.
 And while that worked for me a very long time,